dockerian/js-ui/vue/test/README.md

   ```
   import Vuex from 'vuex'
-  import * as vt from 'vue-test-utils'
+  import * as vt from '@vue/test-utils'
   import Foo from '@/components/Foo'
   import store from '@/store'